smessie/ldes-harvester-processor-ts/README.md

 - `end`: The end date of the harvesting interval.
 - `interval`: The number of milliseconds in each interval.
 Default is 3_600_000ms (1 hour).
 - `membersPerInterval`: The number of members to harvest per interval.
 Default is 100.
+- `urlIsView`: Whether the URL is a view or not.
+Default is false.

 ## Installation